 2.6.4.
-Federal regulatory authority over vessels with Federal permits and licenses while fishing in state waters adjacent to the BSAI or GOA.
-For example, vessels that hold FFPs are subject to Federal recordkeeping and reporting, observer , and VMS requirements while fishing in Federal, parallel, or State GHL fisheries.
+Federal regulatory authority over vessels with Federal permits and licenses

+The Council and NOAA fisheries have broad authority over vessels that hold Federal permits and licenses.
+Vessels that hold an FFP or LLP licenses are subject to Federal groundfish regulations, even while fishing in state waters adjacent to the BSAI or GOA.
+For example, vessels that hold FFPs are subject to Federal recordkeeping and reporting, observer 8, and VMS requirements while fishing in Federal, parallel, or State GHL fisheries.
 NMFS has regulations in the BSAI that state that any Federal permitted HAL and pot C/P participating in Pacific cod fisheries must have the corresponding LLP and must stop fishing in both Federal and parallel fisheries once their sector closes.
 This prevents any Federally permitted HAL and pot C/P from participating in the parallel fishery once closed to the sector.